d0ughb0yy/pyPasswordVault/README.md

 ## Description

-Password manager written in python that encrypts and stores account credentials using AES encryption and SQLite for local storage.
+Password manager written in Python that encrypts and stores account credentials using AES encryption and SQLite for local storage.

 ### Features